souktha/souktha.github.io/hardware/zybo-spi-slave/index.rst

 Although the design of SPI slave device in this exercise is a do-nothing, it merely exercises the PS-PL interconnectivity, I think it can be expanded to do some useful work.

+Source code for this exercise is at https://github.com/souktha/zybo_spi_slave

 Citations
 ==========